microsoft/PR-Metrics/docs/development.md

    You can generate a PAT with at least the "Agent Pools (Read & manage)" scope by following the instructions [here][tfxpat].
 This will only need to be performed the first time you use tfx-cli.
-1. To build and deploy, from within the `src/task` folder, run `npm run deploy:release`.
-Note that the deployment task can intermittently fail to deploy all dependencies, which will be seen when you run the build task.
-If this occurs, run `npm run deploy:release` or `npm run deploy:debug` and try again.
+1. To build and deploy, from within the `src/task` folder, run `npm run deploy`.

 ## Testing